 Clove oil has anti-inflammatory, antimicrobial, and analgesic properties.
 It could be used to dry up scabies rashes and blisters.

 A research conducted in 2010 tested the ability to cure scabies mites harvested from rabbits and pigs of clove oil.
 Results of bioassays exposed that clove oil was very harmful for scabies mites, helping to kill mites within 60 minutes of contacts.
 A main component of calledeugenol, clove oil, demonstrated the toxicity levels comparable to benzyl benzoate.
 Try mixing ten drops of clove oil with 1 tsp. coconut oil and 1 tsp. honey for skin relief.
 Use it to rub onto the infected area 2 times per day.

 13. Anise Seed Oil

 According to a scientific writing published in “Herbal Medicine: Clinical And Biomolecular Aspects.
 2nd Edition”, anise seed oil can help to display insecticidal activities.
 It could be used topically to cure head lice and scabies.
 However, pregnant women should not use anise oil, according to expert’s recommendation.

-14. Natural Home Remedies For Scabies – Tiger Balm
+14. Natural Home Remedies For Scabies In Children And Adults – Tiger Balm

 Tiger balm is a topical cream that can be used to relieve inflammation and reduce muscle pains and aches effectively.
 It can work effectively as an analgesic agent as it has clove oil and camphor.
 Tiger balm will not treat the scabies infestation and kill the itch mites, but it would offer fast relief during the waiting period after conventional cure.

-In the summary, people who are suffering from scabies should read this list of home remedies for scabies and choose at least one of the treatments suggested to apply right from today to achieve good relief.
+In the summary, people who are suffering from scabies should read this list of home remedies for scabies in adults and children and choose at least one of the treatments suggested to apply right from today to achieve good relief.
 Thus, do not hesitate to start your scabies treatment plan right from today with us!